dart-lang/site-www/src/_guides/language/language-tour.md

 constructor might return an instance from a cache, or it might return an instance of a subtype.

-Another use case for factory constructors is initialising final variables using custom logic.
+Another use case for factory constructors is initializing final variables using custom logic.

-The example constructor `fromJson` demonstrates one such method, where the final variable is initialised from a JSON object.
+The example constructor `fromJson` demonstrates one such method, where the final variable is initialized from a JSON object.

 The following example demonstrates a factory constructor returning objects from a cache: